-- a) Index funds of broad market benchmarks. - b) Active and passive commingled funds - c) Separately managed accounts for Actively Managed, Rules Based Strategies and Passively Managed or custom strategies - d) Other equity instruments which qualify as a "security" under TMRS' statutory authority, including exchange traded futures and options on currencies and securities; - e) All other derivatives not listed in #4 above may be used as permitted under Principal Portfolio Guidelines of this IPS. - 5.
-Emerging Market Separately Managed Accounts - a) No More than 15% of the Global Equity Asset Class may be invested in dedicated emerging market separately managed accounts.
+- a) Index funds of broad market benchmarks. - b) Active and passive commingled funds - c) Separately managed accounts for Actively Managed, Rules Based Strategies and Passively Managed or custom strategies - d) Other equity instruments which qualify as a "security" under TMRS' statutory authority, including exchange traded futures and options on currencies and securities; - e) All other derivatives not listed in #4 above may be used as permitted under Principal Portfolio Guidelines of this IPS.

+5. Emerging Market Separately Managed Accounts

+No More than 15% of the Global Equity Asset Class may be invested in dedicated emerging market separately managed accounts.

-B. CORE FIXED INCOME ASSET CLASS
+B. CORE FIXED INCOME

-The Core Fixed Income portfolio diversifies the risk of the overall investment portfolio with a secondary goal of capital preservation.
-The overall objective is to exceed its benchmark performance net of fees over rolling five year periods.
+The Core Fixed Income allocation diversifies the risk of the overall investment portfolio with a secondary goal of capital preservation.

+The performance objective is to exceed the Bloomberg Barclays US Aggregate Bond Index, net of fees, over rolling five-year periods.

-2. Asset Class Structure
+3. Asset Class Structure